 Results

 We propose a bioinformatics pipeline to analyze the transcriptomic profiles of Alzheimer’s, Parkinson’s, and Huntington’s diseases and find mutual pathways that are possible to be potential drug targets for three of the most common neurodegenerative diseases.
 We further validated key genes involved in these pathways through differential expression analysis.
-External validation was also conducted utilizing receiver operating characteristic curve analyses on independent datasets.
+External validation was also conducted utilizing receiver operating characteristic curve (ROC) analyses on independent datasets.
 Pathway enrichment analysis was performed using raw gene counts, and three distinct pathways were identified as upregulated in all the diseases.
 Two of these pathways are involved in activating the transcription factor activated nuclear factor kappa B, while the third pathway is involved with regulating BCL2L11 transcription by RUNX3.
 The latter pathway is correlated with cancer progression.
 NFKBIA, NFKB1 RELA, TRIM4, and SMAD4 were among the key significant upregulated mutual genes between the three diseases and involved in the proposed pathways.

 Conclusion